Not sure if life insurance really worth the investment? Here's 9 key benefits.

 Life insurance provides a lump sum benefit to those that are financially dependent on you in the event of your death or terminal illness.
 This benefit can be used cover your loved ones ongoing living expenses and any outstanding debt that you may still have.
 This payment means that your loved ones can maintain their current way of life and not endure financial stress.

-9 benefits of life Insurance you may not know about
+9 benefits of life insurance you should advantage of

 - Life insurance will pay a lump-sum benefit to help with the financial gaps left if the insured person dies.

 - Benefit payments are generally tax-free